xanocroock/SIP_GOAL/FREESWITCH_SETUP.md

 ## **1. Required FreeSWITCH Modules**

-All the following modules must be installed to support SIP GOAL UC.
+All the following modules must be installed.
 The setup should also allow for **future module adjustments** if necessary.

 ### **Essential Modules**